deeplook/vbbvg/README.rst

 ..........

-When using this tool inside some kind of web-based dashboard like those created by http://dashing.io (which was the originally intended use-case) one should use a stop's ID to be sure to provide a unique stop on the VBB/BVG public transport network.
+When using this tool inside some kind of web-based dashboard like those created by Dashing_ (which was the originally intended use-case) one should use a stop's ID to be sure to provide a unique stop on the VBB/BVG public transport network.
 You can find out the IDs by running test queries with the ``--header`` option.